-When a mother goes to the clinic, Midwife Obstetric Unit or hospital for her first antenatal visit, she is offered routine HIV counselling and voluntary testing.
+When a mother goes to the clinic, midwife obstetric unit (MOU) or hospital for her first antenatal visit, she's offered routine HIV counselling and voluntary testing and she's also offered screening for TB, STIs and NCDs.
 The results are confidential, which means that only the counsellor and healthcare workers looking after the mother will discuss the results.

-For further information and assistance, you can contact your nearest clinic in the facility below.
-First-time visitors to the clinic/secondary or tertiary hospital will be asked to fill out a form and a folder will be opened for the patient.
-Bring your ID book.
-A referral letter from the clinic is required when visiting a hospital.
+For further information and help, you can contact your nearest clinic.
+First-time visitors will be asked to fill out a form and a folder will be opened for the patient, so remember to take your ID book.
+You'll need a referral letter from the clinic when you visit a hospital.

 The following organisations may also be able to assist you: